 They have delayed language development, i.e. they learn to talk later than normal.
 However, once they are able to speak, they tend to be very talkative, using simple poorly constructed sentences.

 5. Are behaviour problems common in fetal alcohol syndrome?

 Yes, behaviour problems are common.
 Young infants with fetal alcohol syndrome are irritable and cry a lot which often affects the mother–infant relationship and can result in child abuse.
 Older children are hyperactive with poor concentration (attention deficit).
 Anti-social behaviour with lying, stealing and aggression may lead to criminal acts.

-6. Should a child with fetal alcohol syndrome go to a normal school?
+6. Should a child with fetal alcohol syndrome go to a mainstream school?

 Case study 5

 Parents of a very difficult child with fetal alcohol syndrome visit a local clinic for help and advice.
 They want to know what can be done to help them care for the child.
 They also ask about the risks of having another child with fetal alcohol syndrome as they still drink heavily.